Thirteen (2003 film): Critical response

 Film critic Roger Ebert awarded the film three-and-a-half out of four stars, writing: "Who is this movie for?
 Not for most 13-year-olds, that's for sure.
 The R rating is richly deserved, no matter how much of a lark the poster promises.
 Maybe the film is simply for those who admire fine, focused acting and writing; Thirteen sets a technical problem that seems insoluble, and meets it brilliantly, finding convincing performances from its teenage stars, showing [...] a parent who is clueless but not uncaring, and a world outside that bedroom window that has big bad wolves, and worse."
-Elvis Mitchell of The New York Times wrote: "The movie has the ebb and flow that come from material structured as a series of anecdotes—it doesn't build, and sometime feels as cluttered as a 13-year-old's bedroom.
+Elvis Mitchell of The New York Times wrote: "The movie has the ebb and flow that come from material structured as a series of anecdotes—it doesn't build, and sometimes feels as cluttered as a 13-year-old's bedroom.
 But that may be a byproduct of Catherine Hardwicke, making her directorial debut, working to layer incidents that are as far as possible from the weary set of clichés that inform pictures about teenagers.
 Usually, the protagonist is the bystander—in Thirteen, she's the fuse."

 Writing for the Los Angeles Times, Manohla Dargis characterized the film as an "arty exploitation flick," adding: "Only audiences that have been locked inside a bomb shelter for the last 50 years will be shocked by what happens in Thirteen.
 The clothes are scantier and the music heavier on the bass since James Dean yelled "You're tearing me apart!" to his befuddled father in the mid-1950s melodrama Rebel Without a Cause.
 But the story about the anguished outsider trying to fit in no matter what hasn't changed much since the movies discovered the troubled teenager."
 The Washington Post's Laura Stepp noted in her review that the film "portrays adolescence at its most desperate.
-If you have a daughter in her early teens or almost there, the R-rated film will make you want to run home, hold her tightly for a few minutes and then lock her up while you struggle with all the questions the film raises but doesn't answer."
+If you have a daughter in her early teens or almost there, the R-rated film will make you want to run home, hold her tightly for a few minutes, and then lock her up while you struggle with all the questions the film raises but doesn't answer."

 The Hollywood Reporter called the film "a chilling look at a pair of contemporary Valley girls—13-year-olds who are way beyond their years but also are nearly beyond repair," while the Chicago Tribune's Michael Wilmington called it "an excellent, unforgettable film," but also deemed it "extremely disturbing."

-The film has an 81% approval rating on Rotten Tomatoes based on 154 reviews with an average rating of 7.29/10.
-The website's critical consensus reads: "An emotionally wrenching, not to mention terrifying, film about the perils of being a teenager."
-On Metacritic, the film has a weighted average score of 70 out of 100, based on 37 critics, indicating "generally favorable reviews".